safeledger logo

 • This new POA will go through all the same steps again: writing, translating, notarizing, and maybe getting more stamps (attestation).

-It's a good idea to prepare your first POA with enough time for the whole setup process to avoid needing a new one later.
+It's a good idea to prepare your first POA with enough time for the whole formation process to avoid needing a new one later.

 Get expert help to launch your Dubai business